-On October 25, 2012, the Board approved the establishment of a scientific and regulatory advisory board to provide guidance to our management team relating to clinical trial procedures and product development.
+On August 30, 2012, the Board approved the establishment of a scientific and regulatory advisory board to provide guidance to our management team relating to clinical trial procedures and product development.
 The members of our advisory board are not members of our Board of Directors and do not otherwise hold management roles with the Company.

-Our advisory board currently has five members as follows: Dr. Gerald J. Yakatan, Dr. Lee S. Simon, Dr. Allan Green, Dr. Marc Hochberg and Dr. Roy Altman.
+Our advisory board currently has three members as follows: Dr. Gerald J. Yakatan, Dr. Lee S. Simon, and Dr. Allan Green.
 Dr. Yakatan has served in both academic and industrial environments in connection with pharmaceutical product development efforts, and we believe that his experience with the drug development and FDA approval process for various notable drug products will be valuable for our business.
-Dr. Simon, who has served as a division director and on advisory committees for the FDA and as a funded investigator and a member of the Steering Committee for the National Institutes of Health, brings important FDA experise to the advisory board.
+Dr. Simon, who has served as a division director and on advisory committees for the FDA and as a funded investigator and a member of the Steering Committee for the National Institutes of Health, brings important FDA expertise to the advisory board.
 Dr. Green is a physician, attorney, research scientist and inventor on several US patents and has significant operating and management experience with a number of biomedical companies, who we believe can provide invaluable advice to our management in the fields in which we operate.
-Dr. Altman has over 35 years of clinical experience in osteoarthritis and rheumatology and has been internationally recognized for his life work in the area of rheumatology and immunology.
-Dr. Hochberg serves in academic surroundings in connection with rheumatology and clinical immunology, where his research focuses on the clinical epidemiology of musculoskeletal diseases, particularly osteoarthritis and osteooprosis.
-We believe that the experience and know-how of Dr. Altman and Dr. Hochberg, particularly in the areas of rheumatology and osteoarthritis, will provide our management with vital knowledge in order to serve our needs in those clinical areas.
 We have also entered into consulting agreements with the members of our advisory board.
-On August 28, 2012, we entered into an independent contractor services agreement with SDG, LLC ("SDG"), of which Dr. Simon and Dr. Green are principals, pursuant to which SDG will provide consulting services for us relating to our clinical trial design and management and regulatory affairs.
-In August and September 2012, we
+On August 28, 2012, we entered into an independent contractor services agreement with SDG, LLC ("SDG"), of which Dr. Simon and Dr. Green are principals, pursuant to which SDG will provide consulting services for us relating to our clinical development strategy for clinical trial design and management with Dr. Yakatan, pursuant to which Dr. Yakatan has agreed to provide services for us relating to our regulatory and development strategy in connection with the FDA approval process.